 For difficult fabrics such as tulle and thick fabrics, you can gather by zig zagging over a cord such as a crotchet yarn or detal floss.
 Be careful not to catch in the cord in the stitching and then gently pull the cord through the stitches to gather.

-Full Article: How to Gather with Cord
+Full Article: Gathering with Cord

 BUTTONHOLES & BUTTONS